 Settle in for the story of two would-be hot dog tycoons and the outsourcing misstep that brought down their burgeoning empire.

-The young brothers decide to solve the local ravenous-kid problem with door-to-door hot dog sales.
-My future husband and his brother heat up the hot dogs at home and sell them to neighbourhood children.
-They spend the proceeds on penny candy.
+The young brothers decided to solve the local ravenous-kid problem with door-to-door hot dog sales.
+My future husband and his brother would heat up the hot dogs at home and sell them to neighbourhood children.
+They’d spend the proceeds on penny candy.

-Then the brothers realize that they could make candy money AND spend more time playing video games if they outsource the most tedious part: the selling.
-Instead of traipsing around the neighbourhood themselves, the entrepreneurs enlist a younger friend as their salesperson.
+Then, the brothers realized that they could make candy money AND spend more time playing video games if they outsourced the most tedious part: the selling.
+Instead of traipsing around the neighbourhood themselves, the entrepreneurs enlisted a younger friend as their sales rep.

 At first, the brothers were practically swimming in candy, despite spending almost all of their time playing video games.
-That is, until the salesboy’s mother finds out and he’s forced to quit.
+That is, until the salesboy’s mother found out and he was forced to quit.
 Without a salesperson, the burgeoning hot dog enterprise folded soon after.

-The moral of the story is, you may, too, have wondered if outsourcing parts of your sales process could give your sales team an edge in the market without having to hire in-house.
+The moral of the story is, you may, too, have wondered if outsourcing parts of your sales process could give your sales operation an edge without having to hire in-house.
 But the answer isn’t black and white.
 Sales partnerships can be a great way to augment your sales effort without the commitment or cost of hiring full time sales professionals, but it’s not a one-size-fits-all solution.

-Outsourcing allows you to “give away” activities that you find time-consuming or overwhelming and let someone else handle it.
-Then you and your team have more time for things like closing deals and managing your own day-to-day activities.
+Sales outsourcing allows you to “pass off” activities that you find time-consuming or overwhelming and let someone else handle it.
+Then you and your internal sales team have more time for things like closing deals and managing your own day-to-day activities.